-Cancer of the renal pelvis or ureter is cancer that forms in the kidney's pelvis or the tube (ureter) that carries urine from the kidney to the bladder.
+Cancer of the renal pelvis or ureter is cancer that forms in the renal pelvis (center of the kidney) or ureter (tube that carries urine from the kidney to the bladder).

 Causes

-Cancer can grow in the urine collection system, but it is uncommon.
+Cancer can grow in the urine collection system (renal pelvis and ureter), but it is uncommon.
 Renal pelvis and ureter cancers affect men more often than women.
 These cancers are more common in people older than 65.

 The exact causes of this cancer are not known.
 Long-term (chronic) irritation of the kidney from harmful substances removed in the urine may be a factor.
 This irritation may be caused by: